 Episode 6: ON BELONGING

-Podcast episode 6: ON BELONGING
+Podcast transcript of episode 6: ON BELONGING

 Welcome to Nordic By Nature, a podcast on ecology today inspired by the Norwegian Philosopher Arne Naess, who coined the term Deep Ecology.

 As Naess once wrote, there seems to be no place for PLACE anymore.
 The things, we need appear like magic into our lives.
 For that convenience we often have to sacrifice connection and community.
 We become isolated from each other as we become more dependent on faceless corporations to provide the things we need, rather than people who produce them.
 Our ecological selves are being separated from the very idea of home.
 But somehow, the loss of place is felt, on a deeper level, and the longing for home persists.

 According to Naess and deep ecology, we need to articulate what it means to belong to a place.

 Number 1.
 As humans, we are locally and globally connected at all times.
 Our everyday life patterns and culture interweave with every other living thing.
 We need to understand this experience if we are to create profound relationships of stewardship for our own lives and the lives of future generations.

 Number 2.
 We must not confuse a place with our own house.
 We do not own a place.
 Other humans and non-humans have the right to be part of the ecology of a place.
 It is important for us to share our sense of place with others, for that a place to thrive.
 It does not threaten our own identity or way of life to invite others to share the spaces where we feel we belong.

 Number 3.
 Natural experiences are not commodities to be consumed.
 A place is a living entity, a collection of interconnected ecosystems.
 A place has a value independent of the services it provides humans.
 But humans can be an integral and natural part of an ecosystem.